reshiramv56/tts_repo/README.md

 ---

 ## Conclusion
-Although Chatterbox-TTS-Extended offers **fast generation and extensive voice customization**, its **lack of strict language control**, **poor Japanese support**, and **frequent misinterpretation of Japanese text as Mandarin** make it unsuitable for Japanese TTS applications.
+Despite strong customization and fast generation, Chatterbox-TTS-Extended is **not suitable for Japanese TTS** due to unreliable language detection and unintelligible output.

-It is **not suitable for a predetermined interview automation system**, where language accuracy, consistency, and deployment control are critical.
+It is therefore **not suitable for a predetermined interview automation system**, where language accuracy and consistency are critical.

 ---

 ## Summary Statement
-> Despite strong customization and performance advantages, Chatterbox-TTS-Extended is not viable for Japanese TTS due to unreliable language detection and unintelligible output.
+> Chatterbox-TTS-Extended offers strong customization and speed, but due to limited Japanese support and lack of language control, it is not viable for Japanese TTS use cases.